aheuss59/election-blog2/content/post/2024-10-03-blog-post-5-demographics-and-party-identification/index.md

 In the national popular vote predictions, Lasso selected the percent of independents in the country, the swing in party ID from the year prior to the election to the election year, the two party party identification from the previous election, the most recent week of polling, and one earlier week of polling as the most valuable predictors for national popular vote.
 This would support my theory that party identification may be very important in predicting election outcomes.

-Unfortunately, I spent a lot of time this week compiling and cleaning party identification and, despite many attempts, was unsuccessful in incorporating it into a state-level model to predict the electoral college this week.
-I look forward to incorporating party into my state prediction model next week now that I have the data wrangled and cleaned.
+Unfortunately, I spent a lot of time this week compiling and cleaning party identification data and analyzing it's possible impact.
+Despite many attempts, I was unsuccessful in incorporating it into a state-level model to predict the electoral college this week.
+I look forward to incorporating party into my state prediction model next week, now that I have the data wrangled and cleaned.